monsonite/MINT-Documentation/Chapter4_9_draft.md

 It should be remembered that the first member is actually the zeroth!

-If we type H ENTER, the array will be initialised and the elements will be stored in consecutive bytes in memory.
+If we type `H ENTER` the array will be initialised and the elements will be stored in consecutive bytes in memory.

 We know that our variable a, acts as a pointer to the address in RAM where the start of the array begins.